Choose a link below to quickly navigate to the desired resource.

 Gold Coast Health Plan (GCHP) aims to improve the health of its members and their families by partnering with its network of providers to deliver evidence-based care.

-The Disease Management Program is a free service for members that provides them with targeted interventions to help manage chronic conditions like diabetes.
+The Disease Management Program is a free service for members that provides them with targeted interventions to help manage chronic conditions like asthma, diabetes and pre-diabetes.
 The goal of the program is to work with primary care providers, specialists and members to identify the best ways for members to stay as healthy as possible, reduce or delay long-term complications and manage the member's conditions with appropriate care for the best health outcomes.
 The Program offers members:

 - Educational materials and links to resources in either English or Spanish.

-- Classes taught in English or Spanish near the member’s home or work.
+- Classes taught in English or Spanish, when available, near the member’s home or work.

-- An individualized action plan and access to work with a Nurse Health Coach.
+- An individualized care plan and access to work with a Nurse Health Coach.

 For more information, here are some helpful links: